 Lithium batteries are safer, charge faster, and won’t occupy as much space as Lead-acid batteries.
 The biggest advantage is that you can almost use 100% capacity of a lithium-ion battery compared to 50% of a lead-acid battery.
 This means that a lithium battery of the same capacity as a lead-acid battery will have almost twice the capacity.

 Whole-home batteries are now common in the market due to this technology.
-But can a battery power the whole house and how many will you need.
+But can a battery power the whole house and how many will you need?
+This article takes you through the numbers and starts at the Inverter in determining the number of batteries to run a house.

 In order to size your battery requirements, you’ll need to add up your power requirements.
 The wattage of every appliance is indicated on the nameplate.
 Take every appliance in your home take the Wattage and multiply by how long you use the device.
 This will give you the Wh requirements for your Battery Bank.
 Be sure to also take into consideration the surge watt rating of the devices vs the running watts.